Wild Onion is a native perennial forb growing to 1-1/2 feet high to the top of the erect flowering stem.

 Below: 1st photo - The seeds produced in the 3-part capsule are black and roundish.
 2nd photo - The leaves have parallel veins with a slightly raised center section.

 Below: Bulb comparison of A. stellatum (left) and A. cernuum (right).
 The former is more conical and usually has some grayish or brownish membranous material attached to the bulb.

-Notes: Wild Onion is native to Minnesota, mostly the western half of the state, plus eastward in the central region to the Wisconsin border including Hennepin, Dakota and Washington Counties.
+Notes: Wild Onion is not indigenous to the Garden but was introduced in Sept.
+1930 when Eloise Butler brought in plants from Barksdale WI.
+Strange source, since it is native to Minnesota, mostly the western half of the state, plus eastward in the central region to the Wisconsin border including Hennepin, Dakota and Washington Counties.
 In North America the species is found in the central part of the continent, from Saskatchewan, Manitoba and Ontario in Canada, south to Texas, east as far as Indiana and Tennessee.
 In some states it is considered a noxious weed, in others - endangered.
-It is not indigenous to the Garden but was introduced later.
 Martha Crone noted planting 18 of them in 1945 but the plant did not appear on her 1951 census.
-It is native to Hennepin County.

 Prairie Wild Onion is one of is one of six Allium species known to Minnesota plus one which is considered a garden hybrid.
 The six natives are: A. canadense, Wild Garlic; A. cernuum, Nodding Wild Onion; A. schoenoprasum, Wild Chives; A. stellatum, Prairie Onion; A. textile, White Wild Onion; and A. tricoccum, Wild Leek: Four of the species are found in the Garden - A. stellatum and the three with links to information sheets.